pinx/fulcrum/README.md

 ## Usage

-The following resources are available:
+The following resources are available (checked ones have been implemented):

   - [ ] Users (only "all")
   - [x] Forms